NicoleMgl/NicoleMgl/README.md

 I'm Nika (or Nicole)!
 I am currently a student at the **University of Toronto**.
 - :smile: Pronouns: she/her
-- :woman_technologist: I'm currently interning as a UI/UX Intern
+- :woman_technologist: I'm currently interning as a UI/UX Developer
 - :brain: I'm learning full-stack development in my free time
 - :seedling: I'm looking to work on a project that focuses on ecology and tech
 <!--